Skip to content

 Define value for property 'application': MyApp

 The generated project is located in a subfolder with the same name as the artifactId.
-Change to that directory and build the project:
+It is a Maven reactor of eight modules plus a jlink sub-aggregator, mirroring Tentackle's own layering:

 cd myapp